Free Will in Ancient Thought

 Socrates describes how "the many" think of knowledge as something

-ordinary views about things.
+The many have the common view.
 They do not espouse philosophical theories.
-So if Socrates is repeating what
+If Socrates is repeating what

-the many think in the words they themselves use, Socrates and Plato were
+they thought in the words they themselves used to express their thoughts, Socrates and Plato were

 not the first to use the terms "slave" and "ruler" to describe how what happens in the mind